 The authorized vaccines are up to 95% effective against a person becoming ill with COVID-19.

 The U.S. vaccine safety system ensures that all vaccines are as safe as possible.
 Learn how the federal government is working to ensure the safety of COVID-19 vaccines.

 Millions of people in the United States have received COVID-19 vaccines.
 These vaccines have undergone the most intensive safety monitoring in U.S. history, using both established and new safety monitoring systems.
-These vaccines cannot give you COVID-19.
 Learn more facts about COVID-19 vaccines.